NavyBoy37/RS-Flash-Mobs-Scout-Helper/README.md

 ## What is Runescape's Demon Flash Mobs?
 "Demon Flash Mobs" is a *Distraction and Diversion* that was released in January, 2013.
 These bosses spawn in certain locations across Gilenoir and are meant for groups to fight.
 Notable drops are title scrolls which can be sold or used to add a title to your in game name.
 So long as enough damage is dealt, you are entitled to a drop as if you fought the boss alone.

+Friend's Chat:  <i>NoWildy FC<i>

 ## Terminology

 Below I will explain common terms used in the groups that participate in these events along with sections of the program as appropriate.

 ### Location Names

-This program accounts for 8 locations as of now.
+This program accounts for 9 locations as of now.
 Normalized nomenclature will be as follows.

 ```
 pp -> Port Phasmatys